 How long did the Palace of Knossos remain intact?

-The palace was used for several centuries, but suffered much damage due to natural disasters and invasions.
-It was definitively abandoned around 1375 BC.
-BC, after a period of decline and destruction.
+Used for several centuries, the palace suffered extensive damage from natural disasters and invasions.
+As a result, it was finally abandoned around 1375 BC, marking a period of decline and destruction.

 Preservation of the Palace of Knossos